Beijing finally gives China shorts a helping hand

 Their job got harder as targets learned the art of the squeeze, in which traders push up the price of a heavily shorted security, forcing investors to exit positions to cut losses.
 They were assisted by Chinese cash that has quietly poured into American equities through an official programme which has issued $147 billion in quota and through illicit routes.
 The Rhodium Group estimates Chinese investors held $700 billion of U.S. stocks in 2020, three times official figures.

 Both trades paid off in the end, but not because the market was convinced by sceptical reports.
 Luckin admitted to fabricating sales – although the short furore may have convinced the auditor to apply pressure.
 As for GSX, its value nosedived when Archegos started desperately unwinding short-squeezing positions.
-Beijing greased the slide with its attempt to rein in the private tutoring industry, which knocked down relatives TAL Education (TAL.N), Hailiang Education (HLG.O) and Joyy (YY.O), another Block target.
+Beijing greased the slide with its attempt to rein in the private tutoring industry, which knocked down relatives TAL Education, Hailiang Education and Joyy, another Block target.

 Now Beijing officials, seeking to keep the yuan from overheating, are handing out fresh quota to let more money flow overseas.
 The life of China bear traders looks set to get harder.